 Almighty Janitor: Gendo's secretary is able to stonewall Felix Faust, even though he is also "a Special Inspector to NERV from the Marduke Institute, duly appointed by the Human Instrumentality Committee, an agency of the United Nations" in addition to being, well, an Evil Sorcerer.
 She is, however, happy to schedule him for an appointment with Gendo at one-o'-clock... in two weeks.

-Brainwashing For The Greater Good: Maya uses a Mind Wipe on Gendo, intending to make it at least possible for he and Shinji to patch up their relationship.
+Brainwashing for the Greater Good: Maya gives Gendo some Laser-Guided Amnesia, intending to make it at least possible for he and Shinji to patch up their relationship.
 On the other hand, Gendo's also forgotten everything about his job and needs Fuyutsuki to counsel him.
 It's also notable in that Maya doesn't make this decision at all lightly, as she essentially erased Gendo's entire identity in the hopes that he'd create a better one, and it's treated almost like crossing the Godzilla Threshold.

 She later gives Laser-Guided Amnesia to Asuka, after her mindrape that broke her so totally in the series, hoping that by having that day erased, Asuka will be able to resist falling to rock bottom like she did in the series.